apache/tvm/.github/ISSUE_TEMPLATE/ci-problem.md

 ---
-name: "\U0000274C CI Issue"
+name: "\U0000274C CI Problem"
-about: To help the developers act on these issues, please give us as many details of the CI failure as possible.
+about: To help the developers act on these problems, please give us as many details of the CI failure as possible.
-title: "[CI Issue] "
+title: "[CI Problem] "

 ---